Vern Harper: Later life and career

 Mr. Harper was one of a few First Nations Elders with Chaplain Status, as recognized by the Correctional Service of Canada.
 As such, he provided spiritual services, sweat lodge ceremonies and traditional counseling to Aboriginal inmates.
 He also counseled Aboriginal youth offenders.
 As Resident Elder at the Centre for Addiction and Mental Health (CAMH) in Toronto, he promoted the role of First Nations spirituality in the treatment of mental health and addiction.

 Elder Vern Harper-Asin was the Elder for the "Reaching Out: Child Abuse Monument".
 He performed traditional aboriginal blessings, purification and healing ceremonies as part of Child Abuse Monument events, quilt square workshops and during activities in the sculpting studio and bronze casting foundry.
 The imagery in the palm of his hand on his monument quilt square is a spider representing his identification as "Heyoka".
 The Heyoka's humor and role as a clever and compassionate trickster were always close a hand in the traditional storytelling and ceremonies he performed.
 The written message Elder Harper-Asin engraved in the permanence of bronze beside his monument hand laments, "I pray that the memory of the pain will leave forever – All my relations.
 Asin”.

-His life was an interesting and incredible blend of the traditional and the modern.
 He was a strong leader and remained deeply connected to Okichitaw Martial Arts where he not only provided traditional knowledge, but also spiritual support for all those who participates in this indigenous system.
-Elder Vern Harper-Asin has been involved with Okichitaw from its early stages, advising and encouraging in its development and used to officiate at various Okichitaw ceremonies and promotions tests.
+Elder Vern Harper-Asin was involved with Okichitaw from its early stages, advising and encouraging in its development and used to officiate at various Okichitaw ceremonies and promotion tests.

 In 1997, Mr. Harper was the subject of the National Film Board documentary Urban Elder by Robert S. Adams which chronicled his life and role of community leader and Traditional Elder in an urban setting.

 He died on May 12, 2018, at the age of 81, and was laid to rest at Pine Hills Cemetery, in Toronto, on May 18, 2018.